 8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
-The calendar year of the latest frame coverage study: 2011 b.
-Percent coverage from the latest frame coverage study: 93.74% (weighted) c.
-Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: 2014 9.
-Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol ix C).
+The calendar year of the latest frame coverage study: 2014 b.
+Percent coverage from the latest frame coverage study: 95.62% c.
+Was a new study conducted in this reporting period? ⊠Yes □ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: Given Alaska's continued coverage rate of above 90%, we are requesting permission to conduct the coverage studies at 5-year intervals instead of 3-year intervals.
+If approved, the next coverage study will be planned for calendar year 2019.
+9. Synar survey inspection protocol changed from the previous year?
+No - protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol lix C).
 If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted. a.
-Provide the inspection period: From 6/1/2013 to 9/30/2013 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year: 10 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. b.
+Provide the inspection period: From 6/1/2014 to 9/30/2014 MM/DD/YY MM/DD/YY b.
+Provide the number of youth inspectors used in the current inspection year: 12 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. n/a L Fill out and attach Form 5 in Annuadiy A (Forms 1.5) (Not required if the state b.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)

-SECTION II: FFY 2014 (Intended Use):
+SECTION II: FFY 2015 (Intended Use):